 How we work to achieve change:

-We plan clean-ups all over the world to bring communities together, for people who want to do their bit and have a little adventure at the same time.
-The clean-ups can be inland or on our waterways.
-Every clean-up, where waste is seen, photographed and shared and then cleared away, helps our environment.
+We organise clean ups all over the world to bring communities together, for people who want to do their bit and have a little adventure at the same time.
+The clean ups can be inland or on our waterways.
+Every clean up, where litter is picked up, photographed and logged in the Planet Patrol app, helps our environment.

 In 2016 Lizzie Carr, aka Lizzie Outside, launched Planet Patrol after seeing how flooded our waterways are with plastic pollution.

 She’s a born adventurer and has dedicated herself to exploring the UK by paddle board using her journey to highlight and educate on wider environmental issues affecting our land and waterways.

 In May 2016 she became the first person in history to paddle board the entire length of Britain’s waterways, solo and unsupported.
 In 2017 she was the first woman to paddleboard solo across the English channel.
 In 2018 she was the first person to paddle board the entire length of the Hudson River in America.
 Each of these world firsts has a purpose: to use adventure as a way to raise awareness and highlight environmental issues globally

 These achievements have earned Lizzie international recognition from both media and the general public.
 Lizzie has written for publications including The Telegraph, The Guardian and the United Nations and appeared BBC Politics Live, The One Show, CNN and other global networks as a recognised and trusted voice on environmental issues.

 In 2020 Lizzie was awarded the Prime Minister’s Point of Light and was awarded ‘Inspiration of the Year’ Award at the Stylist Magazine awards.
 She is also a LinkedIn Changemaker.

 In August 2020, Lizzie launched her much anticipated podcast, ‘Earthshakers’, that delves into the minds of people shaking up the planet.